Saon00/bluebay-uapp/README.md

 </div>

 ### 🛠️ Technologies Used
-List the main technologies, frameworks, and packages used in your project.
+List the main technologies, frameworks, and packages used in this project.
 - Flutter - UI Toolkit
 - Dart - Programming Language
 - GetX - State Management, Dependency Injection, Routing